Most people assume the estate tax does not apply to them. Some of them are wrong.

 That last item surprises people regularly.
 A $2 million life insurance policy owned by the insured counts toward the taxable estate.
 A business interest that feels illiquid on paper still carries a valuation for estate tax purposes.
 If you own real estate in multiple states, those assets count too.

-If your total estate sits between $7 million and $15 million, you're in a planning zone worth paying attention to.
-Assets appreciate, businesses grow, and what doesn't cross the threshold today might in ten years.
+If your total estate sits between $7 million and $15 million, you are in a planning zone worth paying attention to.
+Assets appreciate, businesses grow, and what does not cross the threshold today might in ten years.
 Above $15 million, active planning is not optional.

 Estates above $15 million per individual face a 40 percent federal tax rate on the excess.
 For a married couple with a combined estate of $40 million, roughly $10 million remains exposed without active planning.

 Spousal Portability Elections.
 When a spouse dies, any unused portion of their federal estate tax exemption can be transferred to the surviving spouse through a portability election.
 This election must be made on a timely filed federal estate tax return, even if no estate tax is owed at the first death.
-Missing the deadline forfeits the unused exemption permanently — and with a $15 million exemption at stake, that's a costly administrative error.
+Missing the deadline forfeits the unused exemption permanently.

 Irrevocable Life Insurance Trusts.
 Life insurance owned by the insured counts toward the taxable estate.
 An ILIT owns the policy instead, keeping the death benefit outside the estate entirely.
 For clients with significant life insurance coverage, this structural change is often the highest single-value adjustment available.